Cape Canaveral Launch Complex 13: Atlas-Agena (1962–1978)

-The final launch from LC-13 was a Rhyolite satellite on 7 April 1978, using an Atlas-Agena.
+The final launch from LC-13 was a Rhyolite satellite on April 7, 1978, using an Atlas-Agena.
 The pad was deactivated from 1980 to 2015.

-On 16 April 1984, it was added to the US National Register of Historic Places; however it was not maintained and gradually deteriorated.
-On 6 August 2005 the mobile service tower was demolished as a safety precaution due to structural damage by corrosion.
+On April 16, 1984, it was added to the US National Register of Historic Places; however it was not maintained and gradually deteriorated.
+The mobile service tower was demolished on August 6, 2005 as a safety precaution due to structural damage by corrosion.
 The blockhouse was demolished in 2012.